astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 Add visual charts to Easy Risk Register to make cyber risk data more intuitive and actionable for Australian SMEs, starting with an enhanced risk heat map and expanding into a simple dashboard (distribution + trends) and an optional maturity radar for compliance reporting.

 ### Assumptions
-- The app remains fully client-side (offline-first) and stores all data in local storage (with optional encryption).
+- The app remains client-side-first (offline-first) and stores all data in local storage (with optional encryption), with optional backend/integrations available for advanced use cases.
 - Charts are for decision support and reporting; they are not meant to be "advanced analytics" or a SOC dashboard.
 - Users have basic tech skills and limited time; the UI must avoid clutter and use progressive disclosure.